-J. Purdy Brown was the first to place a circus inside a large tent - “big top”.
+J. Purdy Brown was the first to place a circus inside a giant “big top” tent.
 He did it in 1825.

 Some estimations are that there are around 20,000 clowns in the world.

-Circus performers consider whistling and eating peanuts backstage a bad luck.
-For good luck they carry hair from an elephant tail in their pocket.
+Circus performers consider whistling and eating peanuts backstage bad luck.
+They carry hair from an elephant's tail in their pocket for good luck.

 Circuses are often accused of mistreatment of animals.

-United States have around 12,000 circuses with animals.
+the United States has around 12,000 circuses with animals.
 Less than 100 U.S. Department of Agriculture inspectors are assigned to monitor them.

 Animals in circuses spend around 96% of their time chained or caged.

-Most of the animals in circuses spend around 11 months a year on the road, in box cars and cramped.
-Because they don't move enough they develop arthritis
+Most animals in circuses spend around 11 months a year on the road, in box cars and cramped.
+Because they don't move enough, they develop arthritis

 and other joint problems.